Workers’ Compensation Lawyer

 Workers’ Compensation was created by the legislature requiring that employers carry workers’ compensation insurance to protect employees who are injured while at work.
 If you were injured at work, acting within the scope of your employment regardless if you are at fault or your employer was negligent, you are generally entitled to workers’ compensation benefits.

-Benefits include: medical bills, a percentage of your lost wages, payment for scarring, payment for a permenant, rateable injury.
+Benefits include: medical bills, a percentage of your lost wages, payment for scarring, payment for a permanent, rateable injury.
 There is no pain and suffering component to workers’ compensation.
-Every employee who is injured at work, should always have an experienced workers’ compensation attorney.
+Every employee who is injured at work, should always have an experienced workers’ compensation lawyer.
 You never pay an attorney out of pocket.
 The attorney is paid when the insurance company makes a mistake.
-A judge orders the insurane company to pay the attorney’s fee.
-If you have a permenant injury, cannot return to work, and settle your case, the attorney is paid 25% of the settlement-no out of pocket costs to you.
+A judge orders the insurance company to pay the attorney’s fee.
+If you have a permanent injury, cannot return to work, and settle your case, the attorney is paid 25% of the settlement -no out of pocket costs to you.
 For a free consultation, call us today, knowing you’ll never have any out of pocket costs.

 Rob Levine and Associates handles workers’ compensation cases throughout Providence, Rhode Island; Boston and Fall River, Massachusetts; and Hartford, Connecticut.

 WHAT TO DO WHEN AN ACCIDENT HAPPENS AT WORK

 When you are working and suffer any form of injury, the most important thing to do is document it with your employer.
 You should immediately stop what you are doing and see your supervisor or human resources department and report the incident.
 Make sure to complete a written statement describing what happened and retain a copy for your records.
 If there was a witness to the incident, make sure to get that person’s name and include it in your report.
 If you can, have that person provide a statement as well.
 Remember, a picture is worth a thousand words if there is anything you can document with photographic evidence, take pictures with your cell phone camera.